 You need some level of expertise: If you don’t have experience renovating homes, buying a fixer-upper will be challenging.
 You could be setting yourself up for huge losses.

-Pros and cons of move-in ready homes
+Pros of move-in-ready homes

 You have more control: The predictability of buying a move-in-ready home means you have more control over the entire home buying process.
 The risks are lower, so you have fewer reasons to be anxious.